dev-hack95/dev-hack95/README.md

 ### 👨‍💻: About Me :
 #### I am a Data Scientist and Backend engineer.

-- :telescope: I am a Data Scientist and Hardware enthusiasts focusing on machine learning and deep learning models, with a strong interest in software and hardware intergrations for ML applications.
-In my free time, I enjoy reading tech articles on Medium and watching anime.
-My passions include FPGA and AI applications, EdgeAI, low latency applications, and performance engineering.
-I am dedicated to exploring innovative technologies that enhance efficiency and drive advancements in the field of artificial intelligence.
+- :telescope: I'm a Data Scientist and Hardware enthusiast with a passion for high-performance computing, specializing in machine learning and deep learning model optimization.
+My expertise lies at the intersection of software and hardware integration, particularly FPGA implementation, EdgeAI development, and performance engineering for low-latency applications.
+When not pushing the boundaries of computational efficiency, you'll find me absorbing tech articles on Medium or unwinding with anime.
+I'm driven by a commitment to harness innovative technologies that accelerate AI advancement and transform theoretical concepts into real-world solutions.

 - 📬 How to reach me: saiprasadtoshatwad@gmail.com